 The clay hair mask will help to remove impurities, chemical buildup and toxins from the hair, leaving it shiny and manageable.

-7. Bentonite Clay For Eczema, Psoriasis or Dermatitis
+7. Treat Eczema, Psoriasis or Dermatitis

 Again, using a bentonite clay paste, either on it’s own, or with essential oils can help to sooth these skin conditions.

 I’ve even used it successfully to rid myself of plantar warts!
 Simply keep applying it, covered with a bandage or plastic film to keep it wet, until they’re gone.
 It can take some persistence, but it works.